Mariperu/Mariperu/README.md

 **Mariperu/Mariperu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+- ⚡ Fun facts:  **I like to play volleyball and learn about digital technology and I'm chemical engenieer too.**

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...